Azure/azure-iot-device-ecosystem/Azure_Certified_Device/Get_Started_Templates/IoT-Plug-and-Play/template-plug-and-play-getstarted.md

 - Installed Windows 10 on your machine.
 - Installed [Node.js v4.0+](https://nodejs.org/) on your machine.
 - Installed [Git](https://git-scm.com/download/) on your machine
-- Create a new DPS using [Azure Portal](https://portal.azure.com/)
+- Create a new DPS using the [Azure Portal](https://portal.azure.com/)
-- Create an Azure IoThub using [Azure Portal](https://portal.azure.com/)
+- Create an Azure IoThub using the [Azure Portal](https://portal.azure.com/)
-- Register a new device in the IoT hub using [Azure Portal](https://portal.azure.com/)
+- Register a new device in the IoT hub using the [Azure Portal](https://portal.azure.com/)

 # Step 4: Build and Run the sample